-Many of us are guilty of procrastination.
+Many All of us are guilty of procrastination.
 Have you ever sat down to (or even thought about) a complex, time-consuming task and ended up surfing Facebook or playing solitaire?
-Join a large club: More than 80% of uni students report procrastinating regularly, and most of us have put off doing our tax returns (guilty) or cleaning out the garage (guilty!).
+Join a large club: More than 80% of uni students report procrastinating regularly, and most of us have put off doing our tax returns (guilty) or cleaning out cupboards (guilty!).

 Clients often mention that they struggle with procrastination and want to know why and what they can do.
 While there are many theories about why we procrastinate, including the idea that it is a form of self-handicapping, there may be a range of reasons we procrastinate.
 The more important question is: What can we do?
 Here are a few ideas to keep in mind.